skypyproject/skypy/README.rst

 Members vs External contributions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In terms of contributing, there is very little difference between SkyPy members and external contributions!
+SkyPy allows contributions from two types of contributor: *Members* and *External Contributors*.
+These two categories are intended to allow contributions both from those who are willing and able to commit to being part of the SkyPy community and actively involved in the steering of the project, and those who wish to simply contribute code where a need has been identified.

-1. SkyPy members go through a simple onboarding process where their contributions are previously defined, they have access to internal communication channels, they are involved in decission making processes and attend quarterly meetings.
-Member's contributions will be acknowledged in the main author list of Zenodo.
+1. SkyPy *Members* go through a simple onboarding process where their expertise and expected contributions are discussed and defined.
+Members have access to internal communication channels, they are involved in SkyPy decision making processes and attend quarterly meetings.

-2. External contributors can develop as much code as any of the SkyPy members!
-And their contributions will be acknowledged as ''external contributions'' in Zenodo.
+Members are listed as a separate tier in author lists for SkyPy publications, with the classification of "Project Members" in the Zenodo DoI.

+2. *External Contributors* are able to develop, discuss and commit code in the same way as *Members*, but do not have the same responsibilities and opportunities for contributing to the guidance and management of SkyPy as a project. *External Contributors* are listed as a separate tier in author lists for SkyPy publications, with the classification of "Others" in the Zenodo version DoI.

 Get in Touch
 ------------